globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-direct-flights-from-doha-a-guide-for-a.md

 ---
-title: '''Explore Manila with Direct Flights from Doha: A Guide for Aussies'''
+title: 'Explore Manila with Direct Flights from Doha: A Guide for Aussies'
 summary: >-

   Australia's wanderlust community is buzzing with excitement as Philippine